ouhadjilyes/Symmetric_Encryption/README.md

 # Symmetric_Encryption
 A symmetric encryption script that uses openssl and different ciphers (AES is the default) to encrypt files with a password .

-NOTE : This program Doesn't support Windows and can only be ran on Linux or MAC
+NOTE : This program Doesn't support Windows and can only be executed on Linux or MAC

 Installation :